mundus-school/w02-game-rps/README.md

-Small self-study project for webdev class.
+# Small self-study project for webdev class

-Languages: <br>
+## Languages:
 HTML, CSS, JavaScript

-Description: <br>
+## Description:
 A simple rock-paper-scissors game utilizing basic Math.random-stuff to achive a mindnumbingly pointless competition against your own "computer".

+## How to run:
+Download files and run index.html in browser